nvimdev/guard.nvim/README.md

 ## Features

-- Blazingly fast
-- Async using coroutine and luv spawn
+- Async and blazingly fast
 - Builtin support for popular formatters and linters
-- Easy configuration for custom tools
+- Minimal API allowing for full customization
 - Light-weight

 ## Usage